 UTEP Distinguished Teaching Professor

-UT System Academy of Distinguished Teachers
+Member of the UT System Academy of Distinguished Teachers

 Decision making under uncertainty, using global optimization, constraint solving, and interval computations: